topocm/topocm_content/src/w0_background/band_structures.md

 ## Bloch's theorem for bulk electrons

-Actually, we didn't really need Mathematica to solve the problem of an electron in a triangle.
+Actually, we can even solve the problem of an electron in an N site ring (triangle being $N=3$).
-We can even solve an N site ring (triangle being $N=3$).
-The trick is a neat theorem called Bloch's theorem.
+The trick to doing this is a neat theorem called Bloch's theorem.
-To understand this model in the context of the tight-binding approximation, let us consider electrons in a crystal.
+Bloch's theorem is the key to understanding electrons in a crystal.
 The defining property of a crystal is that the atomic positions repeat in a periodic manner in space.
 We account for ALL the atoms in the crystal by first identifying a group of orbitals labelled by $l$ called the **unit-cell**.
 We construct the crystal by translating the unit cell by a discrete set of vectors called lattice vectors to $n$.